 The power of local search is undeniable.
 In fact, nearly half of all Google searches are looking for local information.
-For medical providers, this surfaces the inevitable need to appear to searchers with accurate, up-to-date listings.
-For providers that work in multiple locations on different days and hours of the week, this can become a challenge to manage and effectively maintain multiple listings.
-If these providers are unable to appear in different geographic areas and accurately showcase when they are at each of their locations, they run the risk of losing business to another provider.
+For medical providers, this surfaces the inevitable need to appear to searchers with accurate, up-to-date listings and business profiles.
+For providers that work in multiple locations on different days and hours of the week, this can become a challenge to manage and effectively maintain multiple business profiles.
+If these providers are unable to appear in different geographic areas and accurately showcase when they are at each physical location, they run the risk of losing potential customers to another provider.

-To better prove the power of multi-provider listings, and their impact on consumer reach with Google My Business (GMB) Search, we conducted a controlled study with four different providers, which saw patients at multiple locations.
-While GMB was the primary platform used to evaluate the performance and effect of multi-provider listings, each provider’s primary practice was submitted to data aggregator partners, such as Localeze, Infogroup, and Factual.
+To better prove the power of multi-provider listings, and their impact on consumer reach with Google Search, we conducted a controlled study with four different providers, which saw patients at multiple locations.
+While Google Business Profile (formerly known as Google My Business) was the primary platform used to evaluate the performance and effect of multi-provider business profiles, each provider’s primary practice was submitted to data aggregator partners, such as Localeze, Infogroup, and Factual.

-The following are the counts of listings between each provider:
+The following are the counts of listings/business profiles between each provider:

 - Provider one – 4 listings